 chair .

 Your clients chat.
-ADAM handles the small asks.
-You plate every change before it leaves the kitchen.
-Hours land on the check in real time — no surprises at month end.
+ADAM handles the small asks right inside their GoHighLevel — add contacts, tag a list, start a workflow — and you plate every change before it leaves the kitchen.
+Hours land on the check in real time, no surprises at month end.

 Open kitchen in the back.
 Calm dining room out front.
 Two rooms, one evening.